OWASP/API-Security/2023/en/src/0x04-release-notes.md

   common root cause: object property level authorization validation failures.
 * We've put more emphasis on resource consumption, over focusing on the pace they are exhausted.
-* We've created a new category "Lack of Protection from Automated Threats" to address new threats, including most of those that can be mitigated using rate limiting.
+* We've created a new category "Unrestricted Access to Sensitive Business Flows" to address new threats, including most of those that can be mitigated using rate limiting.
 * We added "Unsafe Consumption of APIs" to address something we've started
   seeing: attackers have started looking for a target's integrated services to compromise those, instead of hitting the APIs of their target directly.
 This